 Today, I am reviewing some great newly published Easy Readers (aka Early Readers).
 These are the first books for kids who are reading independently.
 Most of the words in the stories will have just one syllable.
 The story lines are simple and age appropriate.
 Words and phrases will be repeated, and the sentences are short.
 Within these parameters, authors use their creativity to write an engaging and often humorous story so kids will want to read the book over and over again.
 That’s the goal!

 The first four books are from Acorn, a new imprint of Scholastic.
 These are early reader graphic novels with an emphasis on friendship.
 There are not a lot of graphic novels in this age range but I think these are the types of books that get kids reading.
 Exploring what it means to be a good friend is also perfect for this age group!

 I’m giving away the four books to one lucky winner!
 Please fill out the Rafflecopter at the bottom to enter.

 What are your favorite easy readers?
-Here are some of mine:
+Thanks for sharing!

 New Great Easy Readers

 A Friend for Dragon by Dav Pilkey